Discover Fuerteventura’s Hidden Gems: An Exclusive Island Crossing

-You will traverse the spectacular mountain landscape surrounding the ancient capitals of La Oliva and Betancuria, famous for their challenging hairpin bends and breathtaking panoramas.
+You’ll navigate the dramatic mountain passes of La Oliva and the ancient capital of Betancuria, famous for their thrilling hairpin bends and endless panoramas.

-Along the way, you can discover and walk to the mysterious limestone caves on the west coast, walk along pristine black sand beaches, and enjoy the tranquility of the charming fishing village Ajuy
+Explore the mysterious limestone caves of the west coast, stroll along pristine black-sand beaches, and soak up the quiet charm of the fishing village, Ajuy.

 • Fuertetickets will always contact you by email/WhatsApp after you book to confirm the exact pickup time and location!